How to Survive a Super-Hot, Super-Humid Seoul Summer

 I’ve tried various and more expensive versions of mul naengmyeon, but nothing refreshes me from the inside out as much as Yookssam Naengmyun’s (육쌈냉면) cheap and tangy version.
 Served along with a portion of grilled meat, it runs just 6,000krw.

-The day that I eat a hot, spicy soup on a Korean summer day is the day hell freezes over.
+The day that I eat a hot, spicy soup during a summer in Korea is the day hell freezes over.
 But that’s not true of all Koreans.
-Many believe that the best way to fight the heat is with something equally as hot.
+Many believe that the best way to fight the Seoul summer temperature is with something equally as hot.

 This tactic of “fighting fire with fire,” or iyeol chiyeol ((이열치열) is based on an idea from traditional Korean medicine, believing that in hot weather, body heat or gi, rises to the surface and disperses, leaving the inner organs cold.
 Lost heat needs to be replenished by eating hot foods, with rejuvenating ingredients like ginseng, jujubes and omija.